GSA/fpki-guides/_tools/02_fpki_crawler.md

 You might need to understand their relationships more fully, analyze certificates, or download them.
 How can you see these relationships?
 Where do you get these certificates?
 Which ones you need?

 The FPKI Crawler can help you sort it all out.
-The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer the certificates and build a Trust Store.
+The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"} offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer the certificates.
+Information on the files provided by the FPKI Crawler includes:

 * [Public Certificates for Analysis and Reporting](#public-certificates-for-analysis-and-reporting)
 * [Public Certificates for Download](#public-certificates-for-download)